Georgia Tech Yellow Jackets: Volleyball

 Georgia Tech Women's Volleyball is one of the newer additions to Georgia Tech's athletic department, having only been started in the past twenty years.
 Despite the program's youth, it has been a dominant force in the ACC.
 O'Keefe Gymnasium has served as the home of the Georgia Tech volleyball team since 1995.

 Georgia Tech volleyball has become a powerful, perennial ACC title contender and NCAA tournament qualifier.
 Tech has been in the NCAA tournament three times in recent years and has set several school records for victories in a season, consecutive ACC victories, and consecutive victories.

 Other sports

 Georgia Tech also fields men and women's track and field, men and women's swimming and diving, men and women's cross country, and assorted club sports.

 Georgia Tech's Angelo Taylor won gold medals in 400 m hurdles at the 2000 and 2008 Summer Olympics.

+Buddy Fowlkes was one of Tech's most successful track coaches.

 The non-NCAA sanctioned club sports include but are not limited to crew, cricket, cycling, equestrian, esports, fencing, field hockey, gymnastics, ice hockey, kayaking, lacrosse, paintball, roller hockey, rugby, sailing, skydiving, soccer, swimming, triathlon, ultimate, water polo, and wrestling.